dotid/idn-tables/README.md

 The intended use of the repository is for IDN labels.
 Any use beyond that is not supported.

 ## Use of tables
-Anyone is free to use and modify the IDN tables available in this repository for their own purposes.
+Anyone is free to use the IDN tables available in this repository for their own purposes.

 ## List of tables
 - balinese-script-ref-table.txt